 According to Hubspot’s 2019 State of Inbound Report, “40% of brands consider proving Return on Investments (ROI) of their marketing spends as their top marketing challenge.”
 Brands are consistently focused on making sure that marketing ROI is achieved.
 One of the easiest ways to accelerate this is through a marketing audit.
-In this article, we’ll explore what a marketing audit is, best practice approaches to completing a marketing audit and how it can help your brand to grow.

 What is a marketing audit?